what is an assertion?

 AssertionError: False != TrueI make the statement True with assertNotEqual

-I add another note
+I add to the

-49# NOTES 50# True is True 51# False is not True and not equal to True 52# False is False and equal to False 53# True is not False and not equal to False 54# True is not None and not equal to None 55# False is not None and not equal to None 56# None is None and equal to None 57 58 59# Exceptions Encountered 60# AssertionErrortime for the last assert statements
+False is not Truecomment49# NOTES 50# True is True 51# False is not True and not equal to True 52# False is False and equal to False 53# True is not False and not equal to False 54# True is not None and not equal to None 55# False is not None and not equal to None 56# None is None and equal to None 57 58 59# Exceptions seen 60# AssertionError

-46 self.assertNotEqual(False, True) 47 48 assert True != True 49 50 51# NOTESthe terminal shows AssertionError
+45 assert False != True 46 self.assertNotEqual(False, True) 47 48 assert True != True 49 50 51# NOTES 52# True is True 53# False is not True and not equal to Truethe terminal shows AssertionError

 E assert True != True-